 The people of Israel were conquered by Babylon because they broke their covenant with God through idolatry and injustice.
-The book of Haggai was written 70 years after this prophesied exile and recounts the experience of a small group of Israelites, led by Joshua and Zerubbabel, who had returned to rebuild Jerusalem.
+The book of Haggai was written 70 years after the exile and recounts the experience of a small group of Israelites, led by Joshua and Zerubbabel, who returned to rebuild Jerusalem.

 Remember the covenant

-Haggai challenges the returning exiles to remember their covenant, remain faithful to God and build the temple before constructing their own homes.
-While the new temple didn't meet their expectations, their efforts and faithfulness would be blessed.
-They could also be encouraged by God's promise to build a New Jerusalem for His international kingdom, defeat evil, and live in their midst.
+Haggai challenges the returning exiles to remember their covenant, remain faithful to God, and build the temple before constructing their own homes.
+While the new temple didn't meet their expectations, their efforts and faithfulness will be blessed.
+Haggai also encourages the people with God's promise to build a new Jerusalem for his international Kingdom, defeat evil, and live in their midst.
 Future prophetic books contain more details about when these promises would be fulfilled.

-The book of Haggai reminds the exiled rebuilders of Jerusalem to give God their primary allegiance and not rebel against the covenant like their ancestors.
+The book of Haggai reminds the once-exiled people to give God their primary allegiance and not rebel against the covenant like their ancestors.

 New Covenant Call

-Like ritual purity in Leviticus, the current Jerusalem inhabitants must humble themselves and reject injustice and apathy or their building efforts would be impure too.
+Like ritual purity in Leviticus, the current Jerusalem inhabitants must humble themselves and reject injustice and apathy.

 Haggai challenged the exiled generation as Moses challenged the wilderness generation.
-They could choose their future.
-Obedience and covenant faithfulness brought success and God's blessing.
+They can choose a different future, one of obedience and covenant faithfulness.